All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 VA formulary coverage varies by VA medical center.
 Tirzepatide for diabetes may be available through the VA formulary.
 Coverage for weight management may require a non-formulary request from your VA physician.

 Even when tirzepatide is covered, most insurance plans require prior authorization (PA).
-This means your physician must submit documentation proving medical necessity before the plan will approve the prescription.
+Knowing how to get a prior authorization for Mounjaro can save you weeks of delay.
+Your physician must submit documentation proving medical necessity before the plan will approve the prescription.

 Common PA Requirements